RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 $$P(x) = 1 - (1 - 10^{-10^{7.007739000088917}})^{x} \approx 1 $$

 <div class="caption">
-    Starting from the complement rule, which states that the probability of an event occurring is equal to 1 minus the probability of the event not occurring, we can find the attempt x where the event is most likely.
+    <em>Starting from the complement rule, which states that the probability of an event occurring is equal to 1 minus the probability of the event not occurring, we can find the attempt x where the event is most likely.</em>
 </div>

 ***